Clinical AI with EHR Integrations: SMART on FHIR Guide

 Is this an API integration?

 For Glass, the better description is clinical AI with EHR integrations.
 The point is not just that data can move between systems.
-The point is that SMART on FHIR brings the chart context into Glass so clinicians can use ambient scribing and CDS in one workflow.
+The point is that authorized chart context helps clinicians use ambient scribing and CDS in one workflow.

 Does Glass require a BAA for PHI workflows?

 Yes.
-For Developer API deployments, API settings let teams review and accept a click-through BAA before sending production PHI through the Developer API.
+For Developer API deployments, teams should confirm the current BAA path before sending production PHI through the Developer API.
 For EHR-connected deployments, confirm the exact BAA and implementation scope during contracting.

 Which EHR workflows does Glass support today?